usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 * Constraints defined in the metaschema including compound/contingent, co-occurrence and key-based (referentiality) constraints

 That is, it combines the effective functionality of XML schema and Schematron (XPath-based) validation.

-## Principles
+## Feature set (for demo)

+- [x] Emit reports to STDOUT
+- [ ] Compact mode? summary-only
+- [ ] Run in batch, write reports to file(s)
+- [x] Validate structures - names and cardinalities
+- [ ] Validate lexical rules over datatypes
+- [ ] Validate constraints
+- [x] Write reports to file (HTML, Markdown)
+- [x] Emit copy of source annotated with validation messages
+- [ ] Run in browser / SaxonJS

+## Design goals and principles

 The tool should be both easy to use and verifiably correct.

-No need to quit after first error; take advantage of 'pull' process (random access to tree).
+No need to quit after first error; take advantage of the 'pull' process (random access to tree) to give a complete picture.

 The aims of the reporting are clarity/ease of use; to be unambiguous; to be traceable.
+To be terse and economical is a secondary goal.

 Reporting can be parsimonious - no need to be exhaustive.

 At the same time, errors anywhere are of interest (see 'no need to quit').
-Some formal redundancy is okay as long as it is not too noisy.
+Some amount of redundancy is okay if not too noisy.

-## Interfaces
+## Interfaces - how to use

+The tool is designed to be used standalone in an XSLT 3.0-capable processing environment, or to be embedded.
+For testing, we use a command-line XSLT engine such as Saxon (v10 or later).
+The following assumes that Saxon is set up to run from a command `saxon`.

+In the testing directory are example scripts that run Saxon inside Maven to (a) produce an Inspector XSLT from a metaschema, then subsequently (b) apply this XSLT to an XML document to report issues detected in it, to delivering this report in HTML or Markdown format:

+- `testing/mvn-refresh-computer-inspector.sh` refreshes "computer metaschema" example XSLT
+- `testing/mvn-inspect-computer-md.sh` applies this XSLT to a 'computer' XML document returning Markdown
+- `testing/mvn-inspect-computer-html.sh` applies this XSLT to a 'computer' XML document returning HTML

+These scripts demonstrate one way to invoke Saxon but there are many others suited to different operational contexts and systems, including other deployments of Saxon (Saxon-C or SaxonJS, just to name two).

 ### To use generated XSLT